Anxiety Attack Vs. Panic Attack

 While the experience and treatment of panic attacks vary widely across individuals, there are several commonalities, such as genetic risk factors and environmental stressors, that increase the likelihood of anxiety, panic attacks, and related conditions.

-Whether you’re discussing your anxiety with healthcare professionals, friends, or family, it’s important have the proper language to report your symptoms and concerns.
-By understanding the differences between generalized anxiety and panic attacks, you’re more likely to receive a diagnosis and treatment plan that supports your mental health goals.
+Whether you’re discussing your anxiety with healthcare professionals, friends, or family, it’s important to have the proper language to report your symptoms and concerns.
+By understanding the differences between generalized anxiety disorder, anxiety attacks, and panic attacks, you’re more likely to receive a diagnosis and treatment plan that supports your mental health goals.

-If you’re ready to start working toward those goals, read on to learn more about the differences between anxiety and panic attacks, what these episodes indicate about your mental health, and how to manage the major symptoms of anxiety and panic disorder.
+If you’re ready to start working toward those goals, read on to learn more about the differences between an anxiety attack and a panic attack, what these episodes indicate about your mental health, and how to manage the major symptoms of anxiety and panic disorder.

-According to the American Psychological Association (APA), panic attacks can also be described as anxiety attacks; but for diagnostic purposes, it helps to understand even small differences between the two terms.
+According to the American Psychological Association (APA), a panic attack can also be described as an anxiety attack; but for diagnostic purposes, it helps to understand even small differences between the two terms as they relate to mental health.

-Panic attacks are characterized by a sudden onset of intense fear in the absence of an actual danger or threat.
-Common physical symptoms of these episodes include difficulty breathing, chest pain, heart palpitations, and a fear of losing control or even dying.
-Panic attacks are a major symptom of panic disorder.
+Perhaps the main difference between an anxiety attack and panic attack symptom is that panic attacks are characterized by a sudden onset of intense fear in the absence of an actual danger or threat.
+Common physical symptoms of these episodes include difficulty breathing, chest pain, increased heart rate or heart palpitations, and a fear of losing control or even dying.
+Panic attacks are one of the major physical symptoms of panic disorder.

 The takeaway?
-You can use these two terms separately, but it’s also okay to use them interchangeably.
-Panic attacks are most commonly associated with panic disorder, which falls under the umbrella of anxiety disorders.
+You can use these two terms separately, but it’s also OK to use them interchangeably.
+Panic attacks are most commonly associated with panic disorder, which falls under the umbrella of health conditions known as anxiety disorders.

 Whether you’re struggling with panic attacks or generalized anxiety, there are ways to recover from these episodes and achieve your daily goals without the threat of panic.
-Knowledge is power – so read on to learn more about the major differences between panic attacks and anxiety disorder, how you might experience the symptoms, and how to treat both conditions.
+Knowledge is power — so read on to learn more about the major differences between anxiety disorder, panic attacks, and anxiety attacks, how you might experience the symptoms, and how to treat both conditions.
+If you are experiencing any of these, be sure to seek professional medical advice from a licensed practitioner.

-Difference #1: Panic attacks are sudden and brief
+Difference No. 1: Panic attacks are sudden and brief

 For many people, one of the most frightening qualities of panic attacks is not knowing when or why they’ll begin.
 The surge of panic usually comes without warning or any obvious reason, per the APA.
-Most panic attacks last between 5 and 20 minutes, although some people report attacks that last up to an hour, according to the National Health Service (NHS)
+Unlike anxiety, most panic attacks last between five and 20 minutes, although some people report attacks that last up to an hour, according to the National Health Service (NHS).

-Difference #2: Panic attacks are less common and more severe
+Difference No. 2: Panic attacks are less common and more severe

-Difference #3: Our bodies react differently to anxiety and panic
+Difference No. 3: Our bodies react differently to anxiety and panic

-Compared to panic, anxiety is a more low-level, persistent condition, characterized by excessive worry over an imminent event or even smaller, lower-stakes events, such as being late or making a mistake at work.
-The common symptoms – fatigue, restlessness, and irritability – are often chronic and longer-lasting than feelings of panic, but can still take a toll on your physical and mental health.
+Compared to panic, anxiety is a lower-level persistent condition characterized by excessive worry over an imminent event or even smaller, lower-stakes events, such as being late or making a mistake at work.
+The common symptoms — fatigue, restlessness, and irritability — are often chronic and longer-lasting than panic but can still take a toll on your physical and mental health.

 Getty/PeopleImages